Jeremy Corbyn has come under fire for not saying he is sorry for anti-Semitism in the Labour Party in a BBC interview.

 Ever since he became Labour leader in 2015, Jeremy Corbyn has had to oversee a divided party.

-Some of his allies say that the latest anti-Semitism row is a plot to undermine his leadership.
+Some of his allies say that the anti-Semitism row is a plot to undermine his leadership.

-Some also deny claims that he has not taken action to solve the problem.
+Some people in the party deny the claim that he has not taken action to solve the problem.